 Can’t choose a restaurant?
 Abide by this rule.

 “Look for a focused, relatively tight menu,” advises Nguyen.
 “Any restaurant with a large menu that’s more than two pages is often over-ambitious.”
 She also suggests trying the joint’s signature dish, if they have one—if it lives up to the hype, you know you’ve found a winner.
+(See our general rules for avoiding tourist traps and finding the good spots to eat.)

 Enjoy the experience, and don’t be intimidated!